GenieMah/alx-system_engineering-devops/README.md

-#!/bin/bash
- Learning the bsics of shell
+Learning the basics of shell